kedarabhyankar/kedarabhyankar/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Firebase_Logo.svg/500px-Firebase_Logo.svg.png" alt="firebase" width="225" height="63"/>
 </p>

+I'm a course coordinator for CS18000 at Purdue University, which is the introductory course that all Computer Science and Data Science majors take when they first come to Purdue.
+I help hire TAs, develop coursework (more on that later), and hold review sessions for students multiple times throughout the year.

-I'm actively a Course Developer for Purdue Computer Science courses, with knowledge in building testing frameworks in either JUnit4 or Bash.
+As stated earlier, I develop coursework for Purdue Computer Science courses.
+For CS18000, tests are built with testing frameworks in either JUnit or Bash.
+I also develop coursework for Data Structures and Algorithms (CS 25100), and in this course, the same frameworks are used as in CS18000.

 As part of past internships and my own free time, I've developed custom OAuth2 modules in Golang, created proxy login systems involving cookie detection in Java + Spring Boot, written secret/salt/pbkdf2 generators using Python and Javascript.
 I've also worked with Tensorflow learning models and <a href="https://s3-eu-west-1.amazonaws.com/ur-support-site/32554/scriptManual-3.5.4.pdf">URScript</a> to build machine learning models to build food service robots.